Best Podcast Ideas: 10 Ways To Create A Podcast

 What is my podcast about?

-When you are starting out you likely have an idea for your podcast or maybe even a name.
+When you get started you likely have an idea for your podcast or maybe even a name.
 If not, no big deal.
 What I want you to do is answer a few questions that’ll help clarify the structure of you podcast, who is your audience, and what is your value proposition.
 It’s important to set a solid foundation that you can build upon.

 What topic or industry is your podcast going to focus on?

-The more specific you are with the topic or industry your podcast is about the better.
-It’ll make writing your script and finding guests (if you do an interview based podcast), because you’ve got a narrowed focus.
+The more specific you are with your podcast topic the better.
+It’ll make writing your podcast script and finding guests (if you do an interview based podcast), because you’ve got a narrowed focus.
 It’ll allow you to create episodes that your tailored audience are most likely to listen to.

 With my Sports Marketing Huddle podcast I created a show for people in the sports marketing industry, so I was clear on who my target demographic was.
 My audience also knew what to expect.

 Here’s what I want you to do.
 Grab a sheet of paper or your computer and write down the podcast topics for your show.
 See if you can create 3-5 of them.
 From there can you narrow it down to just one?
 Does one stand out or serve as an overarching theme?
 When you look at it does it resonate with you and feel good?
 When it does that’s your podcast topic.

 Interview shows can be great for getting a fresh & different perspective every episode.
 This allows you to deliver unique value to your listeners that they can’t get elsewhere.
 It also is great for growing your audience as it allows you to build your network quicker (since your guest will likely share the episode with theirs network).

 A topic based show centers around the topic(s).
 For example, sports betting, wellness, or entrepreneurship.
 From there you can drill down into segments within that topic.